mftrhu/sws/README.md

 ### Sample plugins

-Two sample plugins are included in the sws distribution, `blog` and `wiki`.
+A few sample plugins are included in the sws distribution.

 #### `blog`